-A couple of weeks ago, the current EIT Digital Alumni board had its first physical meeting together in Brussels.
+A couple of weeks ago, the current Alumni Board had its first physical meeting together in Brussels.
 Two days of intense discussions with a long list of points that we were eager to review since being elected in June this year.
-On the agenda there was a wide variety of topics, ranging from concrete plans for upcoming events to the overall mission and vision for the Alumni community over the next 2 years.
+On the agenda there was a wide variety of topics, ranging from concrete plans for our upcoming events to the overall mission and vision of the Foundation over the next 2 years.

-It is our aim to promote even more professionalism, openness and community networking over our mandate, not only in our events and meetups but also in our own governance, planning and activities, to bring a stronger sense of belonging to members within our foundation.
+It is our aim to continue promoting even more professionalism, openness and community networking over our mandate.
+These principles will apply not only in our events and meetups, but also in our own governance, planning and internal activities, to bring a stronger sense of belonging to all EIT Digital Alumni.

 We would also like to strengthen our brand, by boosting our own identity and value towards the wider tech community.
-Not only outside our Foundation, but also for our members: We want to show clearer benefits of being part of the EIT Digital Alumni, expand our reach beyond regular meetup events and bring people together through longer-term training programs.
+We aim at making this value more visible not only to external stakeholders but also to our own members, by expanding our reach beyond regular meetup events, supporting the creation of new working groups and developing longer-term training programs.

 - We have the opportunity to expand our current Alumni Board from 5 members to 7 members!
 We will be announcing these interesting new roles in mid-November, with the aim of having the 2 new board members joining us from January 2020 for the rest of our mandate.
 Thus, EIT Digital Master's students graduating in 2019 will be also eligible to apply as candidates for these new positions.